mgmarlow/dss/README.md

-# Dear So & So
+# Stationery

 A tool for composing letters in the command line.
 Inspired by [jrnl](http://jrnl.sh/).

 ```
-> dear Beatrice, Then is courtesy a turncoat.
+$ dear Beatrice, Then is courtesy a turncoat.
 But it is certain I am loved of all ladies,
 only you excepted; and I would I could find in my heart that I had not a hard heart,
 for truly I love none. --yours, Benedick
 ```